fe-data/fe-docs/docs/advanced/api.rst

 .. warning::

-   Default values in the schemas are only applicable if a new object is created and if not all fields all provided in the REST request.
+   Default values in the schemas are only applicable if a new object is created and if not all fields are provided in the REST request.

 ----